I thank the Leas-Cheann Comhairle for his endeavours yesterday evening regarding the commitment I made.

 A directly elected mayor for Waterford will be important for the south east.
 Waterford needs to double if not treble its population size.
 Cork and Limerick are the same.
 How do we do that?
 Who do we trust to manage that?
 I believe we should trust our democratic system and the people.

-They would vote for the men and women who would take on this considerable task to turn Cork into a city of 500,000 people and Limerick, 250,000 people, as was envisaged in the Buchanan report but abandoned over the past 50 years.
+They would vote for the men and women who would take on this considerable task to turn Cork into a city of 500,000 people and Limerick into one of 250,000 people, as envisaged in the Buchanan report but abandoned over the past 50 years.
 The current system is not working and needs to change.

 This would really empower local government.
 However, it will happen better when faith in local government is returned.
 Faith in politics comes from people having the ability to get rid of a mayor if they do not like the way their city is being run and developed.
 The current system whereby we hand over a mayoral chain every year is a phoney exercise, pretending the real power is there.
 It is deeply unfair to councillors and those who take up the office of mayor.
 My experience in Dublin is that one is only getting to grips with it and understanding the scale of the job when one is then out of office because the year is up.
 It is a completely flawed and failed system.